PiNet/PiNet.github.io/_posts/2016-03-7-pinet-jessie-testing.md

 ![](/assets/images/jessie.jpg)
 (Credit to [Raspberry Pi Foundation](https://www.raspberrypi.org/blog/raspbian-jessie-is-here/) for picture above)

+### Update - Raspberry Pi 3
+Since the release of PiNet Jessie, Raspberry Pi 3 support has been backported to PiNet Wheezy stable/development builds.
+So if the only reason you would use the experimental PiNet Jessie over PiNet Wheezy is Raspberry Pi 3 support, it is recommended you stick with PiNet Wheezy for now.

+## Warning
+PiNet Jessie support is still extremely experimental.
+It still contains many bugs/issues and **is unsuitable for a production environment, for example a school used on a daily basis.**

 ## PiNet Jessie
 For the past few months, I have been working on getting Raspbian Jessie across to PiNet.
 Right now, PiNet uses Raspbian Wheezy, moving from Wheezy to Jessie requires a full Raspbian rebuild which logistically is a pain.
 The Raspberry Pi Foundation for example only provided new SD card images with no way to directly upgrade from Wheezy to Jessie.
 With PiNet though, I would prefer if it would be possible to make the upgrade as seamless as possible, avoiding the need for a full PiNet server reinstall.